Lexie Adzija

-Allexis Adzija (born June 30, 2000) is a Canadian professional ice hockey player for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
+Allexis "Lexie" Adzija (LEK-see-ad-JEE-yah; born June 30, 2000) is a Canadian professional ice hockey player for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
 She previously played for PWHL Ottawa and the Boston Fleet of the PWHL.
-She played college ice hockey at Quinnipiac.
+Known for her physical play, strong faceoff skills, and two-way game, Adzija played college ice hockey at Quinnipiac University, where she served as co-captain and won the 2022 Mandi Schwartz Student-Athlete of the Year Award.
+She finished her collegiate career with 109 points in 151 games.